Do Dogs Speak Different Languages?

 Your dog has the potential to learn many languages with the proper amount of instruction.
 Before you know it, they’ll be able to sit down when being spoken to in English and stand upright when being spoken to in German.

 However, there is one thing you need to keep in mind.
-The ability of dogs to really learn new languages is not one they possess.
+The ability of dogs to learn new languages is not one they possess.
 Instead, they learn to make the connection between a term and its result (as mentioned above).
-It’s possible that your dog will struggle if you try to teach them to sit in three different languages simultaneously.
+Your dog may struggle if you try to teach them to sit in three different languages simultaneously.

 Instead, you should concentrate on teaching them various commands in various languages.
 There is an unmistakable association between a single phrase and a single deed in this sense.
 If your family speaks more than one language, you should make every effort to settle on a unified command phrase for your instruction sessions.
 Confusion will be reduced, and the learning process will move forward much more quickly.